iceberg425/Client_Project/README.md

 #### Outage Data
 Power outage data was gathered from NYC Open Data's [OEM Emergency Notification](https://data.cityofnewyork.us/Public-Safety/OEM-Emergency-Notifications/8vv7-7wx3/data) database, which includes data on official NYC Office of Emergency Management notifications dating back to 2009.
 Power outage notifications contained the term 'Power Outage' in the *Notification Title* column.

-### 2. Twitter Data Cleaning, Preprocessing, and EDA
+### 2.1 Twitter Data Cleaning, Preprocessing, and EDA
 Cleaning, preprocessing, and EDA of the Twitter data are described in detail in [this notebook](https://git.generalassemb.ly/iceberg/DSI-Client-Project/blob/master/02.1_Data_Cleaning_Tweets.ipynb).
 Natural language processing was used to explore the vocabulary in the tweets, in order to identify language that could improve model accuracy.

-### 3. Weather and Outage Data Cleaning, Preprocessing, and EDA
+### 2.2 Weather and Outage Data Cleaning, Preprocessing, and EDA

+### 3. Merging Dataframes
+The two dataframes were merged before modeling.

 ### 4. Modeling